christianDCdev/azure-network-protocols/README.md

 <p>

 - Within Wireshark, type in "DNS" in the search bar and hit [Enter] to apply a filter that will only display DNS traffic
-- Within PowerShell, use "nslookup" to retrieve the IP addresses of a website(Example. google.com or disney.com)
+- Within PowerShell, use "nslookup" to retrieve the IP addresses of a website(Example: "nslookup google.com" or "ns lookup disney.com")
 - Observe traffic
 <img src="https://i.imgur.com/9lIeSAN.png" height="80%" width="80%" alt="DNS traffic"/>